 Little Portugal is the nickname given to an area in South London that’s known for its large Portuguese community.
 Some people say Little Portugal is in Stockwell, others say Vauxhall.
 Those things mightn’t matter if you’re not from London, but to Londoners the distinction is important: it’s better to be from Vauxhall than it is from Stockwell.

-Nearby Wandsworth Road also has its fair share of Portuguese establishments, as well as several Brazilan-owned businesses, while other Portuguese pockets can be found along Golborne Road in Notting Hill.
+Nearby Wandsworth Road also has its fair share of Portuguese establishments, as well as several Brazilan-owned businesses, while other Portuguese establishments can be found along Golborne Road in Notting Hill.

 Regardless of where it is, there’s no doubt that there’s a little Portugal in South London.
 Walk along South Lambeth Road and, if you ignore the very British-looking buildings, you could be forgiven for thinking that you’re in Lisbon and not London.
 Almost every café or business along here is either Portuguese or at least caters heavily to the Portuguese by stocking essentials like Delta coffee and Super Bock beer.
 Browse the windows of the shops and you’ll find signs for fado nights and English lessons, many of them written just in Portuguese.